ShadowSpeedrun/ShadowSpeedrun.github.io/docs/ShadowSX.md

 <br/>

 ## What is Shadow SX
-Shadow SX is a combination of a ROM hack of the ENG NTSC version of Shadow the Hedgehog and the use a specific setup of the Dolphin Emulator that aims to provide quality of life changes for improving the speedrunning experience without any changing of the core gameplay.
+Shadow SX is a ROM hack of the ENG NTSC version of Shadow the Hedgehog that aims to provide quality of life changes for improving the speedrunning experience without any major changes to the core gameplay experience.

+As of BETA V2, Shadow SX is playable on GameCubes or Wiis with Homebrew or on computers using Dolpin Emulator.

 Although this website started as a means of consolidating and proving data for the console releases.
 Everything you see on this site should apply to both the console versions and Shadow SX.

-Due to changes to the game code and the use of perforance enhancing features in the Dolphin Emulator, Shadow SX will be considered it's own thing seperate from the original console releases.
+Due to changes to the game code, Shadow SX will be considered it's own thing seperate from the original console releases.
 Seperate Leaderboards for any of the categories or levels will be provided at a future time.

 This current release is considered a BETA and is meant to get a feel for how everyone is able to setup and play this version.
 There will still be some changes to the emulator and ROM hack code as we move into a definitive version.